Universal Weak Semistable Reduction

 Any toric variety can be regarded as a toric stack, by taking $N_{\sigma} = N \cap \Span \sigma$ for each cone $\sigma$ -- note that there is no additional information in the $N_{\sigma}$ in this case.
 Under this identification, the category of toric varieties becomes a full subcategory of the category of toric stacks.
 We will use this identification in what follows and keep denoting a toric variety $(F,N)$ by $(F,N)$ even when the context makes it clear that it is considered as a toric stack.
-We have from \cite{GMtor}: \begin{lem} A morphism of toric stacks $p:(F,N,\{N_{\sigma}\}) \rightarrow (G,Q,\{Q_{\kappa}\})$ is representable if and only if $p^{-1}(Q_{\kappa}) = N_{\sigma}$ whenever $\sigma \mapsto \kappa$. \end{lem} \end{subsection}
+The proof of the following lemma is simple, and can be found in \cite{GMtor}: \begin{lemma} Let $p:(F,N,\{N_{\sigma}\}) \rightarrow (G,Q,\{Q_{\kappa}\})$ be a morphism of KM fans.
+If $p^{-1}(Q_{\kappa}) = N_{\sigma}$ whenever $\sigma \mapsto \kappa$, the geometric realization of $p$ is representable. \end{lemma} \end{subsection}

 \begin{subsection}{The Main Construction} We now fix the morphism $p:(F,N) \rightarrow (G,Q)$ which is \emph{surjective and proper}. \begin{defn} Let $\mathcal{C}$ be the category whose objects are diagrams